“We created a new way to be social online. Less of what makes it suck. More of what makes it great.”

 — Vero co-founder Ayman Hariri told Entrepreneur.

-The social media marketing conversation lately has been dominated by the controversy surrounding Facebook and there is a new social networking app waiting in the wings.
-VERO, the ad-free platform that promises no algorithms, no feed curating, and no data mining; just an easy way for us to “share the stuff we love” and “connect over shared interests.”
+The social media marketing conversation this month has been dominated by the new social networking app on the block: VERO, the ad-free platform that promises no algorithms, no feed curating, and no data mining; just an easy way for us to “share the stuff we love” and “connect over shared interests.”

 Sounds interesting … Maybe a little familiar.
 Vero aspires to be “Facebook, Instagram, Twitter and YouTube in one package,” per TechNewsDay.
 A few other social media upstarts have tried to capture users in recent years, too, only to fade away.
 And Vero isn’t even brand new — it’s been around since 2015.
 But it is definitely worth putting on your radar and watching it evolve.